GAIR-NLP/OpenResearcher/README.md

 | OpenResearcher                                     | **10**      | 13   | 7    | **25**   | 4    | 1    | **15**    | 13   | 2    |

 We used human experts to evaluate the responses from various RAG systems.
 If one answer was significantly better than another, it was judged as a win for the former and a lose for the latter.
-If the two answers were of similar quality, it was judged as a tie.
+If the two answers were similar, it was considered a tie.